lmc-eu/spirit-design-system/packages/web-react/README.md

 All Spirit components accept a set of props that can be used to control their outer spacing and display.
 The props are:

+#### Theme Prop

+- `theme`

+The `theme` prop applies a theme utility class generated from the design tokens.
+Use kebab-case values that mirror the token keys (eg. `theme-light-default`, `theme-light-on-brand`).
+You can apply the `theme` prop at any nest level where the component consumes style props and children components inherit the theme.

 #### Spacing Props

 - `margin`